Brian-Pho/Textbook-Notes/README.md

 1. Copy the book's table of contents into Dropbox Paper.
 2. Read the book and write notes in Dropbox Paper.
 3. Export notes in Markdown.
-4. Add them to site and fix markdown to pass linter.
+4. Add them to site and fix markdown to pass linter (italicize definitions).
 5. Add a quote to the start of textbook notes.
 6. Download images.
 7. Replace image URLs with local ones.